kjubik/kjubik/README.md

 ### Hi, there!
-I'm Wojtek, your next web developer.
+I'm Wojtek, your next junior developer.
 Inquisitive problem-solver focused on progressing as a full stack web dev.<br/>
 Building projects with React + TypeScript + Firebase.
 Falling in love with Rust.<br/>
 <br/>